ppvg/node-boter/README.md

     $ npm install boter

-If you want to hack on Boter or check if it works correctly on your system you can clone the repository or copy the files to your path of choice, and then:
+If you want to hack on boter or check if it works correctly on your system you can clone the repository or copy the files to your path of choice, and then:

-    $ cd path/to/Boter/
+    $ cd path/to/node-boter/
     $ npm install

 You can then run the tests by simple calling: